 Additionally, if a device fails the test, repairs will be needed to bring it up to code.
 The cost of these repairs is separate from the test itself.
 Our team always provides a clear explanation and a detailed quote for any necessary plumbing services before starting work, so you’re never caught by surprise.

-Your Location and Local Rules
+Why Your Location and Local Rules Matter

 Where you live matters.
 Each city, including Corpus Christi, has its own specific regulations for water safety.
 These local rules, often part of a Cross-Connection Control Program, dictate how often tests are required and how the results must be reported.
 Some municipalities charge filing fees to process the test results, and this cost is typically included in your total bill.